tucnak/telebot/README.md

 ## Inline mode

 As of January 4, 2016, Telegram added inline mode support for bots.
 Telebot support inline mode in a fancy manner.
+Since you are probably hosting your bot in a public repository, we'll add an environment variable for the token in this example.
+Please set it with

+	export BOT_TOKEN=<your token here>

 Here's a nice way to handle both incoming messages and inline queries:

 ```go